Martha's Vineyard Real Estate Buyer Agent

 So why do I have to worry about it?

 Over a period of years exposure to Radon gas can have a significant and detrimental effect on your health.
-It is the second leading cause of lung cancer in the United States.
+It is the second leading cause of lung cancer in the United States - are you getting that?

 Where does it come from?